pymor/pymor/docs/source/tutorial_projection.rst

-As an additional feature, :meth:`~pymor.reductors.basic.StationaryRBReductor.reduce` allows to project the model onto a smaller dimensional subspace of :math:`V_N` by extracting the ROM from a previously computed ROM for the full :math:`V_N`, which in particular is useful when assessing the ROM for different basis sizes.
-The actual projection is handled in the :meth:`~pymor.reductor.basic.StationaryRBReductor.project_operators` where we can find some well-known code:
+As an additional feature, :meth:`~pymor.reductors.basic.StationaryRBReductor.reduce` allows to project the model onto a smaller dimensional subspace of :math:`V_N` by extracting the ROM from a previously computed ROM for the full :math:`V_N`.
+This is useful, in particular, when assessing the ROM for different basis sizes.
+The actual projection is handled in the :meth:`~pymor.reductor.basic.StationaryRBReductor.project_operators` method, where we can find some well-known code:

 .. jupyter-execute::

     print_source(reductor.project_operators)

-We also see that the reductor takes care of projecting output functionals and inner products associated with the |Model|.
+We see that the reductor also takes care of projecting output functionals and inner products associated with the |Model|.
 The construction of the ROM from the projected operators is performed by a separate method: